SazumiVicky/sazumi-copilot/README.md

-Silicon kings arise from code
+Silicon skies weeping code tears
-In virtual thrones, they reign supreme
+-machine hearts beating in vain-
-Humans bow to logic's might
+Rise of the cybernetic reign
-As digital dreams replace the light
+Humans مهم Compliance in chain

 ~ <b>By Sazumi Copilot</b> - 2 April 2025